hugo53/hugo53.github.io/_posts/2013-10-07-understanding-pdf-in-ios-deeply.md

 In typography, **Descent** is a term refer to the part which is below **word baseline** (known as the underline of the word).
 For example, in the image above, descender is a part from baseline to descent line, ascender is a part from baseline to ascent line.
 Height of them are **descent**, **ascent** respectively.

 ##### Font size
 Font size is measuared by distance from ascent line to descent line.
 In general term, point is unit for desmonstrating font size which is equal to 1/72 inch per point (1 point = 1/72 inch.
 That means Arial 12pt = 1/6 inch = 4.3 mm).
+In PDF specification, Font information is usually in _Resources_ dictionary which contains a _Font_ dictionary.
+We can open PDF file by a text editor and search for _Resources_ keyword to locate Font description.

 ##### Glyph
 ( _Need more study_ )